The Yes Men: New York Post and SurvivaBall

-On September 21, 2009, one day before a UN summit lead-up to the United Nations Climate Change Conference 2009, over 2,000 volunteers distributed throughout New York City a 32-page "special edition" New York Post, blaring headlines (cover story "We're Screwed") that the city could face deadly heat waves, extreme flooding, and other lethal effects of global warming within the next few decades.
+On September 21, 2009, one day before a UN summit lead-up to the United Nations Climate Change Conference 2009, over 2,000 volunteers distributed throughout New York City a 32-page "special edition" of The New York Post, blaring headlines (cover story "We're Screwed") that the city could face deadly heat waves, extreme flooding, and other lethal effects of global warming within the next few decades.
 The paper had been created by the Yes Men and a coalition of activists as a wake-up call to action on climate change.
 Other articles describe the Pentagon's alarmed response to global warming, the U.S. government's minuscule response, China's advanced alternative energy program, and how the COP15 in Copenhagen could be a "Flopenhagen".
-There is also a fake website.
-A "climate change horoscope" satire on the Sally Brompton horoscope in the Post was commissioned from an environmental activist horoscope writer but was not published.
+There was also a fake "nypost-se.com" website.
+A "climate change horoscope", satirically based on Sally Brompton's daily horoscope in the Post, was commissioned from an environmental activist horoscope writer but was not published.

-On September 22, 2009, the Yes Men demonstrated on the alleged behalf of Halliburton and dozens of other climate threatening corporations an inflatable ball-shaped costume known as the SurvivaBall, claiming it was a self-contained living system for surviving disasters caused by global warming.
-Over two dozen people wore the SurvivaBall costumes as it was demonstrated in the East River.
+On September 22, 2009, the Yes Men demonstrated, on the alleged behalf of Halliburton and other energy corporations, an inflatable ball-shaped costume known as the SurvivaBall.
+The Yes Men claimed it was a self-contained living system for surviving disasters caused by global warming.
+Over 20 people wore SurvivaBall costumes during the event staged along the East River.
 Police shut down the demonstration for lack of a permit.
 Co-founder of the Yes Men, Andy Bichlbaum, was arrested on an outstanding parking ticket charge and a handful of other Yes Men were served with summons and tickets for disorderly behavior and creating hazardous conditions.

-The SurvivaBall was also used in a protest at the steps of the capitol.
+The SurvivaBall was also used in a protest at the steps of the Capitol in Washington, D.C.
 The protesting balls demanded action be taken on global warming to achieve the 350.org goal.
-Their strategy was to block the entrance until the government comes to a binding agreement on climate change.
+The Yes Men's strategy was to block the entrance until the U.S. federal government comes to a binding agreement on climate change.